samararisha/SecMyPassword/README.md

 - `hashlib`: (Part of the standard library, no installation needed)
 - `requests`: For making HTTP requests to the "Have I Been Pwned?"
 API.
 - `colorama`: For color formatting in the terminal.
+# SecMyPass
+-You need to be connected to the internet so the API checking works

 ### Installation
 You can install the required libraries using pip.
 Open your terminal and run the following commands: